What services do you provide?

-Any item posted by one of our five Regional ReUse Centers is free!
-Community members can sell their devices on the AT List and may have fees or shipping costs.
+Any item posted by one of our nine AT Reutilization Partners is free!
+Community members can sell their devices on FloridaFaast.org (Opens in a New Tab) and may have fees or shipping costs.

 The device I want on the AT List is far from me.
 Do you provide shipping?

 Since there are some large items on our AT List, it depends on the item and location.
-Please contact the Regional ReUse Center that posted the item to learn more about pick-up and delivery options.
+Please get in touch with the AT Reutilization Partner that posted the item to learn more about pick-up and delivery options.

 Who is eligible to receive a device from the AT List?

 We allow all Floridians who have a disability, their family members, or their representatives to participate in this AT List.